-It is anticipated that the delay of certain public infrastructure projects may have an impact on the potential revenue source of the Group from the tunnel construction for the year ending 31 December 2019.
-In turn, the period to period performance of the Group may also be affected.
+Due to the recent social incidents in Hong Kong since June 2019, the funding process for the infrastructure spending by the Hong Kong Government is expected to be affected.
+The delay of certain public infrastructure projects in prior years has had an impact on the revenue source of the Group during the Reporting Period.
+The coronavirus outbreak since January 2020 may affect the construction progress of the major infrastructure projects in Hong Kong.
+Therefore, the financial performance of the Group may also be affected in 2020.
 The Group remains hopeful that these public infrastructure projects will come on stream in the foreseeable future.
-The Group is one of a select few subcontractors experienced in tunnel construction in Hong Kong and is well prepared to capitalise on the opportunities from these public infrastructure projects.
+The Group is one of the selected few subcontractors experienced in tunnel construction in Hong Kong and is well prepared to capitalise on the opportunities from these public infrastructure projects.